 Step 4: What is the legal basis for collecting and processing personal data?

 Fourth, based on your answer in step 3, on what legal basis does the business handle personal data?
-Businesses need to be clear about the legal ground or grounds for which they process hold personal data.
+Businesses need to be clear about the legal ground or grounds for which they process or hold personal data.
 The GDPR prohibits the processing of personal data unless there are legal grounds to do so.
-In other words just because a business can collect data it does not mean it is also legally allowed to do so.
+In other words just because a business can collect and process data does not mean it is also legally allowed to do so.

-- to perform a contract
+- to perform a contract;

-- the individual concerned has given consent
+- the individual concerned has given consent;

-- the data controller has a legitimate interest
+- the data controller has a legitimate interest;

-- statutory obligation to collect and retain information (e.g. employers
+- statutory obligation to collect and retain information (e.g. employers);

-- for the protection of vital interests of that person
+- for the protection of vital interests of that person.

 GDPR compliance is not a one-off task.
 It is an ongoing process.
 Relevant privacy policies should therefore continuously be monitored, reviewed, and most importantly communicated to staff.